-The College's Title IX Coordinator may be reached by e-mail titleixcoordinator@trincoll.edu or phone at (860) 297-2072.
-The Title IX Coordinator is responsible for ensuring that Trinity establishes and follows a prompt, thorough, and equitable process for addressing allegations of sexual misconduct and discrimination or differential treatment based on sex.
+The College's Title IX Coordinator may be reached by e-mail titleixcoordinator@trincoll.edu or phone at (860) 297-2688.
 The Title IX Coordinator is responsible for providing leadership and centralized support for compliance with all requirements under Title IX of the Education Amendments Act of 1972 (Title IX), the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), the Violence Against Women Act (VAWA), and other federal and state laws and regulations pertaining to sex discrimination, harassment, and sexual violence.
-The Title IX Coordinator serves as the College resource on Title IX requirements and compliance and provides consultation as needed.
-The Title IX Coordinator is also responsible for creating and implementing complaint and investigation procedures, as well as training programs related to Title IX compliance.
-See the "Complaint Investigation and Adjudication Process" section of this policy for the Title IX Coordinator's specific duties related to complaints of sexual misconduct.
-The Title IX Coordinator may designate Deputy Coordinators who will assist in Title IX compliance.
+The Title IX Coordinator serves as the primary College resource on Title IX requirements and compliance and provides consultation as needed.
+The Title IX Coordinator is also responsible for implementing complaint and investigation procedures, as well as training programs related to Title IX compliance.
+See the "Complaint Investigation and Adjudication Process" section of this policy for the Title IX Coordinator's specific duties related to complaints of sexual harassment.

+The Title IX Coordinator may designate Deputy Coordinators to assist in Title IX compliance.
 Those individuals would have duties and responsibilities similar to the Title IX Coordinator and would report to the Title IX Coordinator.
-Where the Title IX Coordinator is listed as the designated point of contact for any role in this policy, he or she may designate a Deputy Title IX Coordinator or another qualified member of the College community to assume the role at issue, as necessary and appropriate.
+Where the Title IX Coordinator is listed as the designated point of contact for any role in this policy, the Title IX Coordinator may designate a Deputy Title IX Coordinator or another qualified member of the College community to assume the role at issue, as necessary and appropriate.

-Definitions of Sexual Misconduct
+Definition of Sexual Harassment

 The following are the definitions of conduct prohibited under this policy.
+Sex-based conduct that does not meet these definitions may violate other College policies and remain subject to the procedures applicable to those policies.
 If you have any questions about the definition or application of any of these terms, the policy in general, or the resources available to you as a member of the College community, please contact the Title IX Coordinator or a Deputy Title IX Coordinator.